valstat/valstat-rfc/VALSTAT.md

 - `RESPONDER` is a software entity creating a VALSTAT structure to be returned to a `CALLER`

 ```
-CALLER --> (local/remote call) --> RESPONDER
+CALLER --> (function local/remote call) --> RESPONDER

-CALLER <-- (VALSTAT structure) <-- RESPONDER
+CALLER <-- (return VALSTAT structure instance) <-- RESPONDER
 ```
 Locality: `CALLER` or `RESPONDER` can reside inside the same or different, application or system domains.
 Local or remote to each other.
+On all levels of information system.

-**Response using logic is divided in two steps**
+**Valstat response consuming logic is divided in two steps**

 As part of response handling activity, regardless of platform or language, the two steps logic is always present: